 All campers, leaders, and staff members have access to clean shower facilities and comfortably warm showers on a regular basis throughout the session.
+The facilities are checked to verify their safe and sanitary condition and privacy on a periodic basis.
 At least one operable showerhead is provided for each 20 participants (including staff).
 Procedures for separate use of shower facilities by males and females and by youth and adults are in effect.